-- 1. successful completion of at least 88 credit hours, including the full 1L curriculum, the 1L oral argument competition and all additional required courses; - 2. six resident academic (Fall and Spring) semesters as a full-time student; - 3. cumulative grade point average of at least 2.0, according to the grading system utilized by the Law School; - 4. satisfaction of the Law School's Writing Requirements (2L drafting and Capstone Writing Project); - 5. satisfaction of the Practical Skills training requirement (6 cr hours); - 6. completion of JURI 4300, The Law and Ethics of Lawyering.
+- 1. successful completion of at least 88 credit hours (for students matriculating before the Fall of 2023) or 89 credit hours (for students matriculating in Fall of 2023 or thereafter), including the full 1L curriculum, the 1L oral argument competition and all additional required courses; - 2. six resident academic (Fall and Spring) semesters as a full-time student; - 3. cumulative grade point average of at least 2.0, according to the grading system utilized by the Law School; - 4. satisfaction of the Law School's Writing Requirements (2L Drafting and Capstone Writing Project); - 5. satisfaction of the Practical Skills training requirement (6 cr hours); - 6. completion of JURI 4300, The Law and Ethics of Lawyering.